californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can Obtain Divorce Records in California?

-Informational copies of California divorce records are open to anyone; that is, these copies can be requested or viewed by any member of the public.
+Informational copies of California divorce records are open to anyone; that is, such copies may be requested or viewed by any member of the public.
 However, authorized copies (Divorce Decrees) maintained by the Superior Court are provided to only:

 • The parties to the divorce case